By Steven Weisbart, Chief Economist

 Price increases relating to auto insurance property claims have been quite moderate recently.
-Prices for motor vehicle parts and equipment, which affect not only comprehensive and collision claims, but property damage liability as well, rose by 0.3 percent in September 2017 vs. September 2016.
-These prices fell in most months since August 2012, although oddly the December 2016 change from November 2016 was +0.6 percent—the largest one-month rise in five years.
-Current prices for motor vehicle parts and equipment are about even with prices in May 2011.
-Prices for motor vehicle repair rose by 1.8 percent for the 12 months ended September 2017, thanks primarily to a one-month jump of 0.8 percent in September 2017 over August 2017, and a one-month drop of -0.9 percent in June 2017.
-Prices for motor vehicle body work rose by 3.1 percent year-over-year (not seasonally adjusted).
-The BLS survey of consumer prices for motor vehicle insurance in September 2017 rose by 8.2 percent year-over-year.
-The year-over-year increase has not been this high since the end of the hard market in June 2003.
-Of course, many factors other than prices for auto repair—such as the continuing drop in insurers’ investment income, and continuing above-CPI growth in the prices for intensive medical care, and an unusual upturn in the collision rate, which is related to the increase in the number of people employed (and adding cars to rush hour)—likely are affecting these increases.
+Prices for motor vehicle parts and equipment, which affect not only comprehensive and collision claims but property damage liability as well, rose by 0.4 percent in September 2018 vs. September 2017.
+Parts-and-equipment prices have been flat or falling consistently since 2012 and are now at about the level reached in July 2011.
+Prices for motor vehicle repair rose by 1.3 percent for the 12 months ended September 2018.
+Prices for motor vehicle body work rose by 3.7 percent year-over-year (not seasonally adjusted).
+The BLS survey of consumer prices for motor vehicle insurance in September 2018 rose by 6.6 percent year-over-year.
+This is near the lowest year-over-year increase in motor vehicle insurance prices in two years.
+Of course, factors other than prices for auto repair—such as the continued low level of insurers’ investment income—and continued above-CPI growth in the prices for hospital care—likely are affecting these increases.

-Some prices relating to property insurance claims have risen recently.
-For example, the Census Bureau computes a price index for new single-family houses under construction.
-The latest data for August 2017 shows a 5.4 percent increase over the index in August 2016.
+The Census Bureau computes a price index for new single-family houses under construction.
+The latest data (for August 2018) show a 2.5 percent increase over the index in August 2017.
+However, the producer price index for construction materials rose by 7.8 percent over the index a year earlier.

 Please click on the file name below to view the article in PDF format.
 You will need Adobe Acrobat Reader to view the file.